drowe67/codec2-dev/stm32/doc/sm1000_manual.md

 ----end

+Here are the firmware upload steps:
+1. Apply power with PTT held down, then release PTT.
+1. Connect the SM1000 USB to a Windows PC.
 1. Flash DFU Image: ```Choose```, to select the DFU flash file image.
 Select ```Upgrade``` to start the process, and select ```Yes```.
 1. It will begin the erase process, then the flash.
 1. A message when complete that it was successful